twvd/snow/docs/src/manual/media/harddrives.md

 ## Creating a blank drive image

-To create a blank hard drive image within Snow, use the 'Create new image...' menu action.
+To create a blank hard drive image within Snow, use the 'Create new HDD image...' menu action.
 This will present the following dialog:

 ![Create disk dialog](../../images/create_disk_dialog.png)